Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 Income Verification When Tax Data is Unavailable

 • Removes enrollee self-attestation of projected annual household income when no tax returns are available.
-Exchanges must utilize available, trusted data to verify household income, and applicants must submit documents as evidence to substantiate their household income.
+Exchanges must use available, trusted data to verify household income, and applicants must submit documentation to substantiate their household income.

 • It will end at the end of 2026.